Little Black Ant Identification & Prevention

 What are little black ants?

-Little black ants are easy to describe—small jet black ants.
+Little black ants are easy to describe—small jet-black ants.
 Adults grow to about 1/16 of an inch in length.
-They are omnivores, feeding on a wide variety of foods, and often wind up inside homes and other structures.
+They are omnivores, feed on a wide variety of foods, and often wind up inside homes and other structures.

 Are little black ants dangerous?

 Little black ants live together in vast colonies and can enter homes in large numbers.
 These ants are annoying to deal with and contaminate food stored in kitchens and pantries.
 But, because they don’t pose serious health threats, nor do they cause structural damage, they are not thought of as dangerous ants.